 How to Store the Cake

 Just like banana bread, banana cake tastes its best 1-2 days after baking.
-Which makes this a great make-in-advance cake, and also means it’s great for decorating using a 3 day timeline.
+This makes this an excellent make-in-advance cake, and it’s great for decorating using a 3 day timeline.
 By the time you eat the cake, it will be at peak banana flavour intensity.

-To store the un-iced cake, let it cool then wrap in plastic wrap and place in an airtight container.
+To store the un-iced cake, let it cool then wrap it in plastic wrap and place it in an airtight container.
 In cooler weather, it will be fine at room temperature.
-If you live somewhere very hot or humid, or want to store it for longer, it may be best to pop it into the fridge or see below for tips on freezing the cake.
+If you live somewhere very hot or humid and/or want to store it for longer, it may be best to pop it into the fridge or see below for tips on freezing the cake.

 The iced cake should be stored in an airtight container unless it is covered with fondant, in which case it should be kept in a clean cardboard box or cake box until it’s served, then any leftovers can be stored in a container.

 Can You Freeze Gluten Free Banana Cake?

 You sure can.
 In fact, it will generally make the banana cake even moister, and if you want to carve the cake it will also make that a bit easier too.